canonical/netbox/charm/docs/tutorial/getting-started.md

 ## Deploy the NetBox charm

-Deploy the NetBox charm, with all its mandatory requirements (PostgreSQL, redis and S3).
+Deploy the NetBox charm, with all its mandatory requirements (PostgreSQL, Redis and S3).

 ### Deploy the charms:
 ```